RajaKumarJanga/D2DAdapter/README.md

 The D2DAdapter project focuses on creating a die-to-die adapter that facilitates communication between different dies.
 The final layout files in this repository reflect the optimized design, which is ready for fabrication.

--Refer to the report for detailed information about D2DAdapter.
+- Refer to the report for detailed information about D2DAdapter.

-##Usage
+## Usage
 To utilize the files in this repository:
 1. Clone the repository:
    ```bash